adafruit/Adafruit_CircuitPython_OneWire/api.rst

 ..
 If you created a package, create one automodule per module in the package.

-.. automodule:: onewire_bus
+.. automodule:: adafruit_onewire.bus
    :members:

-.. automodule:: onewire_device
+.. automodule:: adafruit_onewire.device
    :members: